Welcome to today's edition of the Rush 24-7 podcast.

 You don't have the guts to put on a uniform and attack us and tell us why.

-You have to put suicide bombs on some of your worthless members, send them on board a bus, or hide out in some deep dark subway tunnel, and then blow up people.
+You have to put suicide bombs on some of your worthless members, send them on board a bus, or hide out in some deep, dark subway tunnel, and then blow up people.

 Well, we don't cower from cowards.

-Now that's I would I would love seeing somebody say this today.
+Now, that's, I would love seeing somebody say this today.

-Instead of, oh no, oh no, it happened again!
+Instead of, oh, no, oh, no, it happened again.

-It happened again, oh no!
+It happened again.

 Are we next?

-What are we gonna do?
+What are we going to do?

-Mabel, what if can the Supreme Court stop it?
+Can the Supreme Court stop it?

-Is there anything Reinquist can do?
+Is there anything ReynQuest can do?

 Everybody's been talking about the next attack ever since 9-11.